gdsmith5/another-blog/_posts/2021-09-20-code-folding.markdown

 ---

-Read more about [code folding](https://www.mathworks.com/help/matlab/matlab_prog/edit-and-format-code.html#brazeg3-1){:target="_blank"} at the official MathWorks documentation on editing and formatting code.
+Read more about [code folding](https://www.mathworks.com/help/matlab/matlab_prog/edit-and-format-code.html#brazeg3-1){:target="_blank"} in the official MathWorks documentation on editing and formatting code.